jaissica/learn-cookies-sessions/README.md

 5. Navigate to localhost:8000/home.
 You should see the same message as 1.
 Not the cookie value.

 Why did this happen?
 Repeat the experiment with cookies/secure.js and see if the same thing happens.
+# If we change the httpOnly: true then ever after running mal.js the localhost:8000/home does not change.

 ## Sessions

 Run `npm install`

-1. Run the sessions/insecure.js using Node.
+1. Run the session/insecure.js using Node.
 Load localhost:8000/ in your browser.
 2. Enter name and click submit.
 You will see a session being created and stored in a cookie.
 See the console.
-3. Run the sessions/mal.js using Node.
+3. Run the session/mal.js using Node.
 Load localhost:8001/malhome in your browser.
 Will the session ID be displayed in the console?
 4. Explore the code in sessions/insecure.js.
 Identify all potential vulnerabilities.

 ## Static Analysis